lenciabeltran/rdos_dataden/contact.md

 title: Contact Us
 nav_order: 5
 ---
 Have a question about research data, coding, or open scholarship?
 Looking for support with data management, sharing, or instruction?
-We’re here to help.
+We’re here to help!

 How to Reach Us
 1. **[Email](mailto:open-scholarship@cornell.edu)** [open-scholarship@cornell.edu]<br>